- On January 1, 2024

 - In Tips for travellers

-Flying is only really nice if you fly business class.
-A large chair, no crowds, peace, enough space and amazing meals with chocolates for dessert.
+Flying is only really comfortable if you fly business class.
+A large chair, no busy crowds, peace, enough space and amazing meals with chocolates for dessert, right?
 However, most people still fly economy class.

 A long flight is always challenging.
 Fortunately, there are some ways to get through such a long journey.
-Here are a few tips tips for long flights that will make you less tired.
+Discovery the very best tips for long flights that will make you less tired.

 1 | Take A Direct Flight